Google features former Cabrillo student’s work in documentary series

 The video chronicles how Daniel’s love of music informed his growing interest in math, physics and engineering, featuring interviews with Cabrillo College Physics Professor Carlos Figuera and MBARI researchers Cline and Ryan, interlaced with striking images of whales, Deleon’s work at MBARI, and his family.

 DeLeon eventually transferred from Cabrillo to California Polytechnical Institute in San Luis Obispo, where he focused on computer engineering.
 He is currently awaiting to hear back from Master’s programs, while building on his previous research at MBARI.
 “Since I’ve returned, the emphasis has been having real time detection of whale calls.
-We are connecting an array of calls on hydrophones, which send information to a satellite, which relays it to a scientist on shore.”
+We are working to enable robotic platforms in the ocean to monitor whale calls autonomously and relay results to scientists on shore via satellite.”

 Deleon has also returned to Cabrillo College to work as a teaching assistant, and is pleased to give back to the community college.
 “Cabrillo has always been a special place for me, I don’t know where I would be without it.
 I had nothing to lose, which was what made me take this risk.”